jormao/holbertonschool-zero_day/0x03-git/README.md

-his project is about GIT, its functionality and more
+This project is about GIT, its functionality and more.
+The project has two branch, the master and update_script.